chrome.sidePanel

 When a user temporarily switches to a tab where the side panel is not enabled, the side panel will be hidden.
 It will automatically show again when the user switches to a tab where it was previously open.

-When the user navigates to a site where the side panel is not enabled, the side panel will close and the extension will not show in the side panel drop-down menu.
+When the user navigates to a site where the side panel is not enabled, the side panel will close, and the extension won't show in the side panel drop-down menu.

 For a complete example, see the Tab-specific side panel sample.